Home » Marriage Help » How To Stop a Divorce from a Wife

 As you try to alleviate panic, your mind starts racing with questions…

-What happens next?
 Did I even realize that she was this unhappy?
 Do I want a divorce?
 Is there another option?

 Knowing that aspects of this scenario are commonplace and understanding that you are not alone in this life upheaval is essential.

-Emotions about the News
+Emotions About the News

 This announcement inevitably triggers astonishment and stress as husbands quickly understand the magnitude of their wives’ unhappiness.